deltamodders/GM3P/README.txt

 		1.3.2 Once it is done dumping, hit enter
 		1.3.3 wait for the app to compare the modded files to the vanilla files, hit enter once it is finished, it will then import the difference
-		1.3.4 It will ask you if you would like to link imported code, hit "y" 1.3.5 Your completed data.win is located at \output\xDeltaCombiner\1\data.win 1.3.6 Once you hit enter again, the program will delete output\xDeltaCombiner and close.
+		1.3.4 It will ask you if you would like to link imported code, hit "y" 1.3.5 It will ask you what you would like to name your pack, enter anything you please.
+		1.3.6 Your completed pack is located at \output\result\*pack name*\
+		1.3.7 Once you hit enter again, the program will delete output\xDeltaCombiner and close.
 You may close via Alt+F4 or hitting the "X" on the window if you don't want to delete them, but you will need to manually delete the folder on next use.

 Section 2: Technical Information
 	Part 2.1: System Requirements